michalroots/pico/articles/faial-community-day.md

 {% embed url="https://twitter.com/michalkorzonek/status/1497572106590117891?s=20&t=OHbFQh69b_mb9zSRvmLaGw" %}

-*After the cards are ready, it's time to organise them into decks.*
+Cards for part 2 in full display:

 ![Cards in display](../.gitbook/assets/cards-dream-community.jpeg)

-*Cards for part 2 in full display*
+Compacted version to make space for part 3:

 ![Compacted version of cards](../.gitbook/assets/cards-dream-community-compact.jpeg)

-*Compacted version to make space for part 3*
+The story and lessons from Microsolidarity in Pico:

 ![Cards with milestones of Pico Congregation](../.gitbook/assets/cards-pico-milestones.jpeg)

-*The story and lessons from Microsolidarity in Pico.*

-Note: Here are the [milestones](congregation/milestones.md) of our congregation.
+Note: Here are the [milestones](congregation/milestones.md) of our Pico congregation.

 ### Community Council
 [Community Council](https://michalkorzonek.com/community-council) is a modular community catalysing game.
 In this iteration we played two rounds.